ReneOlsthoorn/Ground/README.md

 A powerful mixing is this:
 ```
-byte[61,36] screenArray = g.[screentext1_p];
+byte[61,36] screenArray = g.[screentext_p];
 ```
-The content of the screentext1_p variable will be used by the array screenArray.
-That is special because normally an array will refer to memory that is managed by Ground.
-This case overrides that and it will use a freely defined pointer to be the base.
-The coder can make statements like:
+The content of the screentext_p assembly variable will be used by the array screenArray.
+You can also define an array `[]` at the right side of the equation and that will create a 61*36 sized array on the stack for you.
+After this initialization, the code can make statements like:
 ```
 screenArray[30,10] = 'A';
 ```